 For those of you outside California, the CTAPs are the regional educational technology service centers that help districts and schools plan and implement educational technology.
 CTAP Region 2 is a large region comprising the northeast most part of the state.
-Fun facts from their site:
+Fun facts:

 - CTAP Region 2 comprises 19.4% of the total land mass of California but is home to only 1.7% of the state’s population.

 - Region 2 is about the same size as the state of Maine or the state of South Carolina.

 - From corner to corner Region 2 spans about 300 miles and requires about seven hours to traverse by car.

 - In Region 2, there are 26 persons per square mile.
 The statewide average is 217 persons per square mile.